 (5) A verandah that is included in calculating the area of outdoor space cannot be included in calculating the area of indoor space.

+(6) In this regulation a reference to a child does not include —

+(a) a child being educated or cared for in an emergency in the circumstances set out in regulation 123(5); or

+(b) an additional child being educated or cared for in exceptional circumstances as set out in regulation 124(5) and (6).

 Note: A compliance direction may be issued for failure to comply with subregulation (2).

+[Regulation 107 amended in Gazette 13 Dec 2013 p.
+6159.]

 108. Space requirements — outdoor space

 (1) This regulation does not apply in respect of a family day care residence.